 [Text only] [Excel file]

-- For American Indian juveniles, the arrest rate for simple assault increased 38% between 1980 and 2010, while the rate for aggravated assault decreased 31%.
-For white juveniles, the increases were 119% (simple assault) and 6% (aggravated assault), for black juveniles, the increases were 146% (simple assault) and 20% (aggravated assault), and for Asian juveniles, simple assault arrests decreased 12% while aggravated assault arrests decreased by 19% over the 31-year period.
+- For American Indian, white and black juveniles, the arrest rate for simple assault increased between 1980 and 2012 (25% for American Indians, 74% for whites, and 101% for blacks), while the rate for aggravated assault decreased (47% for American Indians, 23% for whites, and 9% for blacks).
+For Asian juveniles, simple assault arrests decreased 28% while aggravated assault arrests decreased by 37% over the 33-year period.

-- In 2010, the simple assault arrest rate for black juveniles was three times the rate for whites, four times the rate for American Indian youth, and ten times the rate for Asians.
+- In 2012, the simple assault arrest rate for black juveniles was three times the rate for whites, almost four times the rate for American Indian youth, and eleven times the rate for Asians.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: